bookit-app/provider-services/README.md

 ## REST APIs

 Each service depicted in the design diagram exposes HTTP(s) REST APIs to be consumed by either the client application, other internal Google Cloud Services, or for service to service internal API communication.
-The requests that are exposes are mentioned below Refer to the [API Gateway Repo](https://github.com/bookit-app/api-gateway) OpenAPI specification for the APIs which are exposes and consumed from the client application.
+The requests that are exposed are found within the component descriptions of the [Design](#Design).
+Additionally, refer to the [API Gateway Repo](https://github.com/bookit-app/api-gateway) OpenAPI specification for the APIs which are exposed and consumed from the client application (Outside of the GCP Infrastructure).

 ## Repository Organization